tsackton/taelgarverse/docs/people/addermarians/bartoz.md

 :octicons-location-24:{ .lg .middle } Undead form destroyed by the [Addermarch Mercenaries](<../pcs/addermarch/addermarch-mercenaries.md>) on April 28th, 1715 in [Torvaine Watch](<../../gazetteer/greater-sembara/addermarch/torvaine-watch.md>)

-Bartoz was the master smith of [Torvaine Watch](<../../gazetteer/greater-sembara/addermarch/torvaine-watch.md>), who opposed the presence of the [Serpentine Dagger](<../../things/magic-items/serpentine-dagger.md>) and later rose as an undead guardian at the forge in the keep.
-## Overview
-Bartoz served as the master smith and informal quartermaster of [Torvaine Watch](<../../gazetteer/greater-sembara/addermarch/torvaine-watch.md>), keeping the garrison’s arms battle‑ready and the gate winches oiled even through winter storms.
-When the cursed [Serpentine Dagger](<../../things/magic-items/serpentine-dagger.md>) surfaced, he insisted it be locked away and sought temple steward [Wulfram](<wulfram.md>)’s guidance.
-Sir [Einrik Arpaad](<einrik-arpaad.md>) fell to the weapon’s malice regardless, and Bartoz paid with his life stopping his commander’s rampage, only to rise again as the fort’s undead smith until the [Addermarch Mercenaries](<../pcs/addermarch/addermarch-mercenaries.md>) cut him down.
+Bartoz was the master smith and informal quartermaster of [Torvaine Watch](<../../gazetteer/greater-sembara/addermarch/torvaine-watch.md>).
+When the cursed [Serpentine Dagger](<../../things/magic-items/serpentine-dagger.md>) surfaced, he insisted it be locked away and sought temple steward [Wulfram](<wulfram.md>)’s guidance, but was eventually killed by Sir [Einrik Arpaad](<einrik-arpaad.md>) under the weapon’s malign influence.
+He rose again as an [undead](<../../creatures/bestiary/undead.md>), clinging to the forge in a grim echo of the responsibility he refused to abandon, until the [Addermarch Mercenaries](<../pcs/addermarch/addermarch-mercenaries.md>) cut him down and put him permanently to rest.

-## Personality & Outlook
-Plainspoken and dutiful, Bartoz valued discipline over rank and looked first to the welfare of the ordinary soldiers.
-He distrusted strange magic, yet when the watch faltered he confronted the crisis head-on.
-Even in undeath he clung to the forge, a grim echo of the responsibility he refused to abandon.

-## Relationships
-- **[Wulfram](<wulfram.md>)** – Spiritual confidant who helped him quarantine the dagger.
-- **Marshal [Hildo Brask](<hildo-brask.md>)** – Partner in garrison logistics; Brask’s death hardened Bartoz’s resolve.
-- **Sir [Einrik Arpaad](<einrik-arpaad.md>)** – Commander he respected until the curse forced Bartoz to strike him down.

 ## Events
 - Apr 01, 1715 DR: Mortally wounded [Sir Einrik](<einrik-arpaad.md>) while defending [Torvaine Watch](<../../gazetteer/greater-sembara/addermarch/torvaine-watch.md>), and fell in the smithy, only to rise again as an undead.